NathanHeffley/FunFactsWebsite/README.md

 Fun Facts (Website) is a Node.js + Express server.
 The main feature is the API, which serves up short facts.
 Along with the API is a simple front-end page which utilizes the API.

-## Current API Version: 1.0.0
+## Current API Version: 1.1.0

-Learn more about the API features in API.md
+Learn more about using the API in the Wiki.

 ### Features

-- Random fact served as JSON at /api/v1.0/fact/random
+- Facts served as JSON

-### Planned Features
+- Retrieve a random fact at /api/v1/fact/random

-- ID each fact and allow specific facts to be accessed through the API
+- Retrieve a fact with a specific ID at /api/v1/fact/{id}

 ### Also check out the Fun Facts (App) project for Android